lacework/terraform-provisioning/azure/AZURE_CLOUD_SHELL.md

 PS /home/salim> curl https://raw.githubusercontent.com/lacework/terraform-provisioning/master/azure/shell_startup.sh | bash
 ```

-Make sure to restart your shell before proceeding to the next step.
+When the script completes you need to type `exit` followed by enter to exit your shell.
+After a few seconds you will
+be prompted to reconnect to your shell.
+Once reconnected, the Lacework CLI will be ready for use.

 ## Configure the Lacework CLI